larabatman/annotation_of_eukaryotic_genome/README.md

 Run 05a_maker_setup_ctl.sh

 This scripts creates an annotation working directory and runs maker -CTL to generate the control files.
-Then, it edits maker_opts.ctl to point to our genome and Trinity transcripts, as well as protien evidence from TAIR and UniProt databases.
-It disables DFam masking and uses the EDTA TElib for RepeatMasker, and enraples RepearRunner TE proteins.
+Then, it edits maker_opts.ctl to point to our genome and Trinity transcripts, as well as protein evidence from TAIR and UniProt databases.
+It disables DFam masking and uses the EDTA TElib for RepeatMasker, and enables RepeatRunner TE proteins.
 It also uses the pre-trained arabidopsis model from the Augustus database for de novo protein prediction.
-Since we are going to run MAKER with MPI, the CPUs are kept to 1.
+Since we are going to run MAKER (version 3.01.03) with MPI, the CPUs are kept to 1.
 Once the control files are generated, we can run MAKER:

 Run 05b_run_MAKER.sh